 How to apply

 Applications that are not complete and not signed by the nominating organisation will not be considered.
 A copy of the signed application together with a recent photo shall also be submitted by email to firstname.lastname@example.org to be sure the application reaches LIFE Academy.

 complementary information is needed.
 The final selection is expected to be made a couple of weeks after the closing date for application.
-Once selection has been made and commitment contracts from the nominating organisations have been signed additional information about the programme will be sent out and the participants will be invited to the on-line platform LIFE Network.
-The first Training Session is expected to take place 3 months after the final selection has been made.
+Once selection has been made and commitment contracts from the nominating organisations have been signed additional information about the programme will be sent out and the participants will be invited to the online platform LIFE Network.
+The programme is expected to start March 28, 2023.